Vicente Abad Santos

-Vicente Abad Santos (/es/: 12 July 1916 – 30 December 1993) was a Filipino who served as an Associate Justice of the Supreme Court of the Philippines.
+Vicente Abad Santos (/es/: 12 July 1916 – 30 December 1993) was a Filipino jurist who served as an Associate Justice of the Supreme Court of the Philippines.

 Profile

 Abad Santos was born in Concepcion, Tarlac, to a single mother Escolastica Abad Santos.
 The two maternal uncles were prominent Filipinos during the American period, Chief Justice José Abad Santos, and his brother Pedro, a leading socialist leader during the Commonwealth era.

 Abad Santos earned his bachelor's degree and degree in law at the University of the Philippines in Manila before earning a master's degree at Harvard Law School in the United States.
 He joined the faculty of the University of the Philippines College of Law in 1945.
-After serving briefly as a trial court judge from 1954-1958, he rejoined the faculty of the University of the Philippines College of Law as its dean in 1958.
+After serving briefly as a trial court judge from 1954 to 1958, he rejoined the faculty of the University of the Philippines College of Law as its dean in 1958.
 He would serve as dean for the next 13 years until late 1970.